2014 Bangladesh anti-Hindu violence: Khulna Division

-In Abhaynagar Upazila of Jessore District, at around 10 am on 5 January 70 to 80 workers of the opposition parties hacked five Hindu men for casting their votes.
+In Abhaynagar Upazila of Jessore District, at around 10 am on 5 January, 70 to 80 workers of the opposition parties hacked five Hindu men for casting their votes.
 As the police fired in the air to save the victims, the attackers fled, threatening to return with dire consequences.
-At around 6 pm, around 250 workers of the Jamaat-e-Islami and the Bangladesh Nationalist Party, armed with sharp weapons and sticks attacked the Hindu inhabited Malopara village, where they vandalised 130 houses and set another 10 on fire.
-The activists of Jamaat-e-Islami and Islami Chhatra Shibir armed with firearms, Molotov cocktails, machetes, iron rods and sticks chased the Hindus, when about a 100 of them jumped to the Bhairab River and swam to the other side.
+At around 6 pm, around 250 workers of the Jamaat-e-Islami and the Bangladesh Nationalist Party, armed with sharp weapons and sticks, attacked the Hindu-inhabited Malopara village, where they vandalised 130 houses and set another 10 on fire.
+The activists of Jamaat-e-Islami and Islami Chhatra Shibir, armed with firearms, Molotov cocktails, machetes, iron rods, and sticks, chased the Hindus, when about 100 of them jumped into the Bhairab River and swam to the other side.
 The coconut and banana trees were either chopped or burnt.
 The cowsheds were burnt.
 Idols were desecrated.
 At least 20 persons were injured in the attack.
 Around 600 Hindus from the village swam across the Bhairab and took shelter in the Diyapara village under Sridhar Union.

 On 7 January at night, masked men raided two Hindu houses in Hajrail Rishipalli of Manirampur Upazila in Jessore District.
-They held the men hostage and gang raped two housewives.
+They held the men hostage and gang-raped two housewives.

-In Bagerhat District, one Radha Govinda temple and one Kali temple was set on fire on the night of 8 January in Kachubunia in Morrelganj Upazila. on 9 January Radhagobinda Sebashram of Ramchandrapur and Shree Shree Shyma temple were burnt by islami fundamentalist.

-In Bagerhat District again islami fundamentalists burnt saswati puja mandap of Rdha Gobinda temple on 16 January in Morrelganj Upazila.
+In Bagerhat District, one Radha Govinda temple and one Kali temple were set on fire on the night of 8 January in Kachubunia in Morrelganj Upazila.
+On 9 January, Radhagobinda Sebashram of Ramchandrapur and Shree Shree Shyma temple were burnt by islami fundamentalists.
+In Morrelganj Upazila again, Islamic fundamentalists burnt saswati puja mandap of Rdha Gobinda temple on 16 January.

-In Magura District, gold ornaments and money were stolen from two Hindu temples in Satdoha area of Magura town in Magura Sadar Upazila on 10 January.
-Miscreants broken into the two temples of Sri Sri Nengta Babar Ashram in the wee hours and the took away gold and silver ornaments and the cash from the donation box.
+In Magura District, gold ornaments and money were stolen from two Hindu temples in the Satdoha area of Magura town in Magura Sadar Upazila on 10 January.
+Miscreants broke into the two temples of Sri Sri Nengta Babar Ashram in the wee hours and took away gold and silver ornaments and the cash from the donation box.

-In Satkhira District, 46 houses and establishments belonging to Hindus were vandalised and another six set on fire on the night of 5 January.
+In Satkhira District, 46 houses and establishments belonging to Hindus were vandalised and another six were set on fire on the night of 5 January.
 The miscreants accused the Hindus of voting for the Awami League.